 The City of Bloomington has a high quality of life, supported by its rich culture and identity.
 Bloomington is often cited as one of the most livable communities, both regionally and nationally.
 This chapter introduces priorities that define the culture and identity that help make Bloomington such a desirable and attractive community, including history, Indiana University, tourism, and educational opportunities.
-Overall this chapter supports Objective 2: Nurture Education and Cultural Vibrancy.
+Overall this chapter supports the following Vision Statement principles: